arkanlems/AmadeusAssessment/README.md

 - password: secret

 if using postman please go to authorization tab on each petition and select Basic Auth and use the credentials above

+## Postman Collection

+in the direction `src/main/resources/postman_collection/Pokemon test.postman_collection.json` theres a json collection that can be imported to postman and do the tests of the services